 In an open adoption, the parties may agree to visits and/or playdates.
 Ideally, everyone is involved, and the child will have no question who his parents are.
 As the child ages, explanations can be provided as to who each party is and their role in the child’s life.

 I do have a personal observation on this one.
 When we adopted our children, we lived in a neighborhood of newly built homes.
 Our location was a cul-de-sac of six families.
 Of those six families, three of us had adopted our children due to varying infertility issues.
-We had a closed adoption, semi-open adoption, and an open adoption.
+We had a closed adoption, semi-open adoption, and open adoption.
 The situation with the open adoption included visits by the birth mother at their son’s daycare.
 It became a situation of angst on the part of the adoptive parents and anxiety for the child.
 He didn’t know who he was supposed to go to.
 Perhaps the daycare center didn’t handle things properly, but it just didn’t work.
 Bonding with the adoptive parents was disrupted, and the relationship between the adoptive parents and the birth mother deteriorated to the point that they discontinued all communication.
 I witnessed ongoing bonding issues and acting out by the child as he got older.
 I’m not suggesting this would happen in every situation where there are visits, of course not.
 But care must be made to ensure the child understands (as age-appropriate) her relationships with her adoptive parents and birth parents.

 With an open adoption and semi-open adoption, the birth parents may have ongoing communication, updates, and photos of their birth child.
 This can be very comforting to see the child grow up in a healthy, happy family.
 As I stated earlier, our daughter’s birth mother eventually stopped communications.
 I think our daughter was around age 5 when this happened.
 However, while our daughter was in college, her half-sister asked if she could have a picture of our daughter.
 With our daughter’s permission, I gave her half-sister our daughter’s phone number.
 They are now in continuing contact, sharing life experiences, and did arrange to meet in person.
 They are in separate states, so meetings will probably not be frequent.
 Nevertheless, this is a wonderful thing, and I’m so glad that we were able to exchange information easily.

 Our son’s adoption was a semi-open adoption.
 We did not exchange personal identifying information, but we did provide photos and written updates through the adoption agency until it became necessary to stop.
 Our son’s birth mother decided she wanted more contact when our son was around age 3.
 She wanted to “borrow” him to take him to a Renaissance Festival with promises that she would bring him back.
 Obviously, red flags everywhere.
 We declined.
 Her next request was for us to provide many more photos as she said her family wanted them.
 Another red flag.
-We feared she was going to pass the photos around in an effort to locate him, so we stopped all communication from that point on.
+We feared she was going to pass the photos around to locate him, so we stopped all communication from that point on.
 But on a happier note, we did reconnect with her on social media.
 Our now 25-year-old son is friends with her on Facebook.

 You may wonder how we managed to find her on social media without personal identifying information being exchanged.
 I’ll give you a definite hint.
 The social worker at the adoption agency we went through was retiring.
 On our son’s first birthday, his maternal birth family sent cards and stuffed animals through the agency.
 The social worker chose to ignore the cards, and they were all signed with the full names of the birth family.
 Was it an accident, or did she do this on purpose?
 We’ll never know, but I suspect as an advocate for open adoption, she did this intentionally.
 She did not share our personal information with his birth mother, thankfully.
 It worked out for the best in the end.